 - 48 oz jar great northern beans drained

-- 8 to 16 oz pepper jack cheese shredded
+- 16 oz pepper jack cheese shredded

 - 2 tablespoons olive oil